nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 Server that implements the Nuts specification that connects to the Nuts network.
 It will usually run as Docker container or Kubernetes pod.

+It is interacted with through HTTP by internal and external actors.
+Internal actors typically include:
+- Administrative applications (e.g. customer management application in a multi-tenant environment)
+- Ops tooling (e.g. metric collectors)
+- Resource viewer/consumer application that wants to access protected resources at a remote party

+The APIs these internal actors use are on the "internal" HTTP interface, which is bound to `localhost:8081` by default.

+External actors typically include:
+- Verifiable Credential issuers, verifiers and/or wallets
+- OAuth2 client applications (e.g. a viewer accessing a protected resource on the Resource Server)

+The APIs these external actors use are on the "public" HTTP interface, which is bound to `:8080` by default.

 Public Endpoints
 ----------------
 This section describes HTTP endpoints that need to be reachable for third parties.
-These endpoints are by default available on ``:8080``.
+These endpoints are available on ``:8080``.

 * **HTTP /iam**: for resolving DID documents.

-  *Users*: Other Nuts nodes, Verifiable Credential issuers and verifiers.
+  *Users*: Verifiable Credential issuers and verifiers, OAuth2 client applications (e.g. other Nuts nodes, resource viewers)

   *Security*: HTTPS with **publicly trusted** server certificate (on proxy).

 * **HTTP /oauth2**: for accessing OAuth2 and OpenID services.

-  *Users*: Other Nuts nodes, Verifiable Credential issuers and verifiers.
+  *Users*: Verifiable Credential issuers and verifiers, OAuth2 client applications (e.g. other Nuts nodes, resource viewers)

   *Security*: HTTPS with **publicly trusted** server certificate (on proxy).
 Monitor traffic to detect attacks.